ysugimoto/gov/README.md

 $ gov init
 ```

+After that, you can find `.versions` file at current workind directory (as project root).

 ### Show current version

 ```
 $ gov
 ```

 `gov` command will find up `.versions` file and use it.
-So you can run `gov` on sub-directory.
+So you can run `gov` on sub directories.

 ## Bump versions

 Bump versions.
 Once you execute  following commands, the `gov` will make new commit and version tag.
 Make sure you are `master` branch.

 ### patch